andresebr/kumodd/README.md

 Both the list (-l) and download (-d) options create a CSV file equivalent to the table above.

-The default CSV file name is ./filelist-username.csv.
-It consists of a prefix specified in config/config.yml (below), appended by the google drive user name and .csv suffix.
+The default CSV file is ./filelist-username.csv.
+The filename consists of a prefix specified in config/config.yml (below), appended by the google user name and .csv suffix.

 If config/config.yml does not exist, kumodd will create it using:
 ``` yaml